technicalguru/docker-mailserver-postfix/README.md

 | `PF_TLS_CAFILE` | Name of single file that contains trusted CA root certificates. | `/etc/postfix/CAcert.pem` |

 ## Volumes
-You need to provide a data volume in order to secure your mailboxes from data loss.
-Map the volume to `/var/vmails` folder inside the container.
+You need to provide data volumes in order to secure your mailboxes from data loss.

+* `/var/vmails` is required to persist e-mails that are locally delievered to a mailbox
+* `/var/spool/postfix` is required to hold e-mails that are currently in transmission (Postfix mail queues).
+Ensure that it is writable for all at startup so Postfix, Dovecot and syslog can create their directories.
+Afterwards you can reduce the permissions to user-writable only.

 Additional volumes are required to map your TLS certificate into the container.